 Rabbi: Jeffrey T. Segelman

-Assistant Rabbi: Loren Monosov
+Assistant Rabbi: Adir Yolkut

-Executive Director: Susan Lurie
+Executive Director: David Goldstein

 Early Childhood Director: Sabrina Landau

-Education Director: Aleza Kulp
+Education Director and Congregation Program Coordinator: Aleza Kulp

 Aleza Kulp, originally from Margate, New Jersey, began working as the Education Director and Family Life Coordinator at WJC in 2001.
-Prior to her joining WJC she worked for three years as the Educational Director at a Conservative synagogue in New Jersey.
+Prior to joining WJC, she worked for three years as the Education Director at a Conservative synagogue in New Jersey.
 Aleza received her MA in Jewish Education from The Jewish Theological Seminary and has studied at Hebrew University.
 Aleza has also worked at Camp Ramah in the Poconos and Ramah Programs in Israel.
 Aleza loves working with the youth and families of our congregation.
-Her goal for each child in our synagogue is that they embrace their own Jewish identity and enjoy being a part of our congregation.
+Her goal for each child in our synagogue is that they embrace their Jewish identity and enjoy being a part of our congregation.
 Aleza is a proud parent of her son Leor.
 Together, they love being a part of the WJC community!

-Assistant Religious School Principal: Libby Spitzer
+Assistant Religious School Principal: Ziva Wagner

 Librarian: Arlene Ratzabi